cocos/cocos-docs/en/scripting/scheduler.md

 Now, let's see its detailed using method:

-First, create a variable named `component` that points to a component.
+First, create a variable named `component` that refers to a component.

 1. Start a timer